 You can find boards lists on the menu to the left under “Publish”

 You can see that I have all my relevant boards grouped by niche and I also have my general niche boards in several of the same lists.
 This means I can schedule my parenting pins to all my mommy and general group boards in one go.

 Take some time to set up your board lists inside Tailwind once you sign up for your account.
 (Using that link not only gives you your first 100 pins free, it also give you your first month free should you love Tailwind as much as I do and choose to sign up for a paid plan!
 SCORE!)

-You’ll notice that I highlighted the iOS mobile app and browser extensions buttons on this screen.
+You’ll notice that I highlighted the iOS mobile app and browser extension buttons on this screen.
 These will come in quite handy later on in this Tailwind tutorial.

 Step 2: Set Up Your Tailwind App Smart Schedule

 After setting up your board lists, you’ll want to head over to your schedule and set things up.
-It’s right above board lists under “Publish” in the menu.
-Mine is already all set up but when you’re new it will take you through a few things in the getting started menu to the right to help populate your time slots.
+It’s right above the board lists under “Publish” in the menu.
+Mine is already all setup but when you’re new it will take you through a few things in the getting started menu to the right to help populate your time slots.

 Over time, Tailwind will analyze your account and begin to give you suggestions to add to your schedule for times that you usually get high repins.
 You can simply click on these to add them to your schedule.

 If you’re on the yearly Tailwind plan, you can pin an unlimited number of pins so you can add these to your heart’s delight.
 The monthly plan gives you 400 pins per month.

 Now, you’re ready to fill up your schedule and begin pinning automatically.
 You can schedule pins from anywhere with the Tailwind browser extension, quite a nifty tool.
 In the image above, I am scrolling my Pinterest smart feed and notice a pin that could use some love.